 Welcome to bar that’s like Livorno itself – shabby, feisty and authentic as hell.
-It is also the spiritual home of ponce, a miraculous combination of coffee and rum.

 It’s no secret that I love Livorno.
 The Tuscan port was founded by the Venetians and populated by pirates, outcasts and miscreants.
 It is Italy’s most colourful port and Bar Civili is its self proclaimed ‘bar, meeting place, institution and temple to continuity.’